 The Cuff Complex (1533 13th Ave, Seattle)

-Cuff Complex is a gay friendly nightclub that hosts shows by international artists.
-Warning, only men are allowed in this nightclub and you must be at least 21 years old to enter the club and enjoy the experience of a unique night.
+Cuff Complex is a gay-friendly nightclub that hosts performances by international artists.
+Be careful, only men are allowed in this nightclub and you must be at least 21 years old to enter the club and enjoy the experience of a unique evening.

 The Underground Seattle (122 S Washington St, Seattle)

-Open Fridays and Saturdays from 10pm to 2am.
+Open Friday and Saturday from 10pm to 2am.

-Underground is one of Seattle's most popular nightclubs .
+Underground is one of the most famous nightclubs in Seattle .
 Visit this place for the best parties in town.

 Seattle's bars and pubs